 Sign up for fresh insights into our scientific discoveries and the latest nutrition updates.
 No spam, just science.

-Another recent study looked specifically at the microbes in the small intestine of 251 people aged 18–80.
+Another study looked specifically at the microbes in the small intestine of 251 people aged 18–80.

 The researchers found more bugs from the Proteobacteria group, particularly Escherichia, Lactobacillus, and Enterococcus in older individuals.